 Couples who choose to legally separate usually do so for its unique advantages.
 Separation may allow spouses to retain medical insurance, military benefits, social security benefits, or other perquisites only available to married couples.
 Other couples choose to legally separate rather than divorce because their religious beliefs discourage or prohibit divorce.

-A legal separation may be obtained collaboratively, if both spouses agree, or it may be contested and require litigation.
+A legal separation may be obtained collaboratively, if both spouses agree to everything, or it may be contested and require litigation.
 However, if one spouse files for legal separation and the other files for divorce, the parties will proceed to divorce.
-Contact our family law attorneys for a free consultation to discuss legal separation or divorce.